moia-oss/tinytime.rs/README.md

 # It's Rust `time`!

-Low overhead implementation of time-related concepts by the Fleet Optimization team.
+Low overhead implementation of time-related concepts.

 ## Who is `time` for?